rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-We can implement the ' timeout ' function once we have the `race` function.
+We can implement the `timeout` function once we have the `race` function.
 The `timeout` function takes a task and a duration as input.
 The function returns the task result if the task is completed within the given duration.
 If the task isn't completed within the given duration, the function throws a `TimeoutException` exception.
 Here is the code:

 ```java
 static <T> T timeout(Duration timeout, Callable<T> task)